Release Notes¶

 Note that the ansatz passed to the class:.VQE: solver is ignored when using this method.
 More generally,

-now accepts (as keyword arguments only) every possible argument that can be passed toevolved_operator_ansatz()
+AdaptVQEnow accepts (as keyword arguments only) every possible argument that can be passed toevolved_operator_ansatz(), with the addition of aninitial_stateto prepend to the ansatz.

 Support for